 Please book an appointment with the Doctor if you wish to have a Medical Examination for insurance, employment, etc. There is a charge incurred to this service.
 Please discuss this with the Receptionist.

-Please book an appointment for a blood test either at the surgery or go to the hospital when a Clinician advices you.
+Please book an appointment for a blood test either at the surgery or at the hospital when a Clinician advises you.
 If it is a Fasting Blood Test then make sure that you fast 12 hours before your appointment.

-To check your results please allow 5 working days after your blood test and call the Surgery after 11am.
+To check your results please allow 7 working days after your blood test and call the Surgery between 2pm - 4pm.
 We do not call you with your results unless the Doctor is concerned.

-Dr Raithatha gives joint injections for various rheumatic conditions (joints).
+Dr Raithatha gives joint injections for various rheumatic conditions.
 Please book an appointment for an initial consultation.

 Human Papillommavirus (HPV) Vaccination